Our mission: to help researchers and institutions better understand and tackle impact

 |Impact across disciplines|

-Supporting a culture of impact – championing impact literacy
+Supporting a culture of impact – championing impact literacy.

-We’re working on a service to immerse researchers, impact officers and institutions into impact culture, making it instinctive and, above all, inspiring.
+We have recently launched a service to immerse researchers, impact officers and institutions into impact culture, making it instinctive and, above all, inspiring.

 We support individual paths to impact literacy and encourage a bold approach to flow through institutions.